suchipi/describe-component/README.md

 This can be useful when you're in a deeply nested describe callback and want to start over with known empty props.

+When using `mountWrapper` or `shallowWrapper`, you should only use `clearProps` before the first time you call `mountWrapper`/`shallowWrapper`.
+If you try to use it after the component has already rendered, an error will be thrown asking you to use the `setProps` method on the ReactWrapper/ShallowWrapper returned from `mountWrapper`/`shallowWrapper` instead.
+This is because changing props for an already-rendered component will go through a different code path than setting the props for a component before mounting it, so it's important not to mix the two up in your tests.

+However, when using `renderWrapper`, the returned CheerioWrapper has no `setProps` method on it, because it has no concept of React or lifecycle methods, it just has the HTML.
+Because of this, the output from `renderWrapper` is not "stateful", so calling `clearProps` after rendering is allowed, and will NOT throw an error.
+This use-case (calling setProps/clearProps and re-rendering) is why `renderWrapper` isn't memoized.

 Type definition:
 ```js